AbhiShekSiwa/Abhishek_Siwakoti/_posts/2020-02-28-sample-markdown.md

 {% endhighlight %}

 ## Boxes
-You can add notification, warning and error boxes like this:
+You can add notification, warning, and error boxes like this:

 ### Notification